 Before you even begin filing Form C-S or Form C, you should ensure that you’re authorized as the company’s “Approver” via CorpPass.
 Alternatively, you can go ahead and hire a tax agent to do the filing on your behalf.

 Whichever the case, here’s the full procedure for filing Form C-S or Form C;

 Tax filing is a delicate matter that requires utmost accuracy.
 As such, it’s always advisable to work closely with seasoned tax professionals like WealthBridge.
-Make sure to drop us a message today for all your Form C-S/Form C inquiries!
+Make sure to drop us a message today for all your Form C-S/Form C and tax filing inquiries!